Find Affordable College Courses

 Top Southwest Region Schools for a Bachelor's in Construction Management

 Our analysis found University of Oklahoma Norman Campus to be the best school for construction management students who want to pursue a bachelor’s degree in the Southwest Region .
-University of Oklahoma is a fairly large public school located in the midsize suburb of Norman.
+University of Oklahoma is a fairly large public school located in the suburb of Norman.

 Full Construction Management at University of Oklahoma Norman Campus Report

-A rank of #2 on this year’s list means Northern Arizona University is a great place for construction management students working on their bachelor’s degree.
-NAU is a very large public school located in the city of Flagstaff.
+A rank of #3 on this year’s list means The University of Texas at Tyler is a great place for construction management students working on their bachelor’s degree.
+Located in the medium-sized city of Tyler, UT Tyler is a public college with a medium-sized student population.

 The average amount in student loans that construction management majors at UT Tyler take out while working on their Bachelor's Degree is $22,757.